smoke-you/pyLiveKML/README.md

 Several simple evaluation apps are included with the pyLiveKML source.
 These projects use [Uvicorn](https://www.uvicorn.org/) and [FastAPI](https://fastapi.tiangolo.com/) to serve KML files to GEP, and to serve HTML etc files to provide a user interface via a browser.

+## Disclaimer

+Google Earth (TM) and Google Maps (TM) are registered trademarks of Google Inc. pyLiveKML is not affiliated with Google.

+## Changes from version 0 to version 1

+v1 is a major revision.
+Code relying upon pyLiveKML v0.0.x will need to be re-written to incorporate the changes, particularly around imports.

 # How does pyLiveKML work?

 See [how-it-works](https://github.com/smoke-you/pyLiveKML/blob/main/docs/how-it-works.md) for a reasonably detailed explanation.

 # Has the entire KML specification been implemented?

-From version 1.0.0, all of the KML classes described in the [KML specification](https://developers.google.com/kml/documentation/kmlreference) have been implemented.
+From version 1.0.0, all of the KML classes described in [Google's KML specification](https://developers.google.com/kml/documentation/kmlreference) have been implemented.
 If anything is missing, please let me know.

 # GIS and OS Compatibility